BenjaminJSLee/scheduler/README.md

 ___
 ## Setup

 You'll have to start the scheduler-api server along with the database to actually receive any data when you start the application.
-Instructions onthe scheduler-api server can be found here: https://github.com/BenjaminJSLee/scheduler-api
+Instructions on the scheduler-api server can be found here: https://github.com/BenjaminJSLee/scheduler-api

 Install dependencies with `npm install`.